jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

     - Update the whole article
     - Adapt the Classes & Relations articles accordingly
         Among other things:
-        - You have to do a line merge between the reference and the referrers.
+        - You might do a line merge between the reference and the referrers.

 ### Products